-Edi Rumano is an associate in Weil’s Private Equity practice and is based in New York.
+Edi Rumano is an associate in Weil’s Private Equity practice and is based in Boston.
 Mr. Rumano participates in the representation of private equity sponsors and their portfolio companies with respect to mergers, acquisitions, divestitures, joint ventures, minority investments, restructurings and other complex corporate transactions.

 Mr. Rumano has been a significant part of the teams advising:

 - Oak Hill Capital Partners in multiple matters, including (i) its acquisition of EPIC Insurance Brokers and Consultants (ii) EPIC in its acquisition of Integro Holdings Inc. and (iii) EPIC in its acquisition of Frenkel & Company

 - OMERS Private Equity in its acquisition of Paradigm Outcomes

 - Irving Place Capital in multiple matters, including (i) its sale of Pet Supplies Plus, LLC (ii) its $415 million sale of Chromalox, Inc. and (iii) its $760 million sale of National Surgical Healthcare

 - Lindsay Goldberg and Bluegrass Materials Company, LLC in the $1.625 billion sale of Bluegrass to Martin Marietta Materials, Inc.